top of page

 The final act is intense filled with gun fights, tanks, choppers, and everything in between.
 It throws everything into this war and if you see it as just a straight up gun fights it’s fun action cinema, but when you are reminded that it is on US soil between Americans it becomes a lot scarier.

 The final scene of the film and how it ends is one that harkens to close to the opinions of a lot of people and their outrageous views of the world.
 It won’t work for some and does feel like an abrupt end, but at the same time its war and there is never going to be an ending that is good.
-IT takes its own jabs at the divide in our nation and plays to its fears that is sadly to close to home.
+It takes its own jabs at the divide in our nation and plays to its fears that is sadly to close to home.

 bottom of page